 Our staff and AmeriCorps members on the construction site are implementing a number of new policies and practices based on guidance from OSHA, the National Association of Home Builders, Habitat for Humanity International, and others.
 As we adapt to these changes, we will limit the number of volunteer opportunities to a maximum of 4 volunteers per building, with the schedule available up to 2 weeks in advance.

 Opportunities for groups, court-ordered volunteers, and new/sporadic volunteers will open at a later date.
 If you have questions about this or any of the information included here, please send an email to firstname.lastname@example.org.

 We recognize that many of our volunteers will be considered vulnerable due to their age or health.
 The Florida Task Force for reopening suggests that those in vulnerable populations continue to stay at home during Phase 2 of reopening and recovery.
 While we will not prevent volunteers who may be more vulnerable from participating in construction activities, we strongly advise that you consider the risks of volunteering to your personal health and safety before making a decision to return.
 As you will read below, we plan to take many steps to create a safer construction site, but there will still be potential areas for exposure in any public setting.

-During Phase 2 of reopening and recovering, task/house teams on the construction will be limited to no more than 5 people (including staff, AmeriCorps members, and volunteers) and our team will ensure that all participants maintain a physical distance of at least 6′ between workers as much as possible while performing all tasks.
+During Phase 2 of reopening and recovering, task/house teams on the construction will be limited to no more than 10 people per building (including staff, AmeriCorps members, and volunteers) and our team will ensure that all participants maintain a physical distance of at least 6′ between workers as much as possible.
 In addition, we have increased Personal Protective Equipment (PPE) requirements for everyone on our sites (see below).